Upper Ramification Groups for Arbitrary Valuation Rings: Log smooth extensions of Henselian valuation rings

-\begin{lem} Let $A'/A$ be a log smooth extension of type 2 in \ref{types}.
-Then we have $A=A_0\subset A_1\subset A_2=A'$ where $A_1/A_0$ is a log smooth extension of either of type 2.1 or 2.2 in \ref{types} and $A_2/A_1$ is a tame finite extension.
+\begin{sblem} Let $A'/A$ be a log smooth extension of type 2 in \ref{types}.\\ Then we have $A=A_0\subset A_1\subset A_2=A'$ where $A_1/A_0$ is a log smooth extension of either of type 2.1 or 2.2 in \ref{types} and $A_2/A_1$ is a tame finite extension.